 There are 419 National Park sites throughout the United States, so I’m willing to bet there is one within a reasonable drive of your house.
 Yellowstone and the Grand Canyon get all the attention, but there are plenty of lesser-known parks to discover.
 The National Park Service has a map on its website.
 There are 28 National Parks in California alone!
 And that’s before we even talk about State and Local Parks.
 I think after months of being cooped up, everyone can use a little fresh air.

-With indoor dining still closed in California and many other states, as much as I love my dining room, I was getting a little sick of it.
-But then it dawned on me: Just because we get take out doesn't mean we have to take it home!
-We've started doing date nights where we just pick up our food and take it to a local park.
+Much as I love my dining room, I was getting a little sick of it.
+But then it dawned on me: Just because we get take out doesn’t mean we have to take it home!
+We’ve started doing date nights where we just pick up our food and take it to a local park.
 Get creative.
 Any place with a picnic table or where you can spread out a blanket will work.
 One of our neighbors picnics in a cemetery, because she enjoys the seclusion.
 We recently used a picnic table at a deserted college campus after we found our local park packed.
-It's just nice to get out of the house and not have anyone asking me for a fruit snack.
+It’s just nice to get out of the house and not have anyone asking me for a fruit snack.

 We also used our staycation as an excuse to try new food.
 Our family is definitely in a rut when it comes to food.
 We find ourselves ordering the same things from the same restaurants again and again.
 Admittedly, it’s easier to get something I know my toddler will actually eat.
 But, one of my favorite things about traveling is trying new food.
 Luckily, I can do that in my own town!
 How often have you seen a Facebook post that says something like this: “Hey friends in Denver, what should I eat while I’m out there next week?”
 Don’t be shy, there’s no reason why you can’t ask your friends to send you to their favorite restaurant in your hometown.
 You might just discover a new favorite.

 Don’t Miss!
 Lesser Known Chicago Restaurants for Foodies